 Lastly, perhaps the most powerful property of the DLC scheme is that oracles cannot equivocate.
 This means that they cannot tell different users different things have happened.
 If an oracle signs two different messages with the same keys (which are pre-committed as part of the DLC scheme), then anyone who sees both signatures can compute the oracle’s private keys!
 Should this happen, any user can now sign for the oracle in any situation, as well as take any bitcoin tied to the key.
 And similar to what I mentioned with escrows earlier, I believe that DLC oracles will publicly stake funds by holding bitcoin with their signing key so that they lose these funds to users should they equivocate.

-Thus, we can see that in its fully mature form, a DLC involves distributing some soft version of trust amongst many oracles, all of whom remain oblivious to your contract and have a lot to lose should they attempt lying.
+Thus, we can see that in its fully mature form, a DLC involves distributing some soft version of trust among many oracles, all of whom remain oblivious to your contract and have a lot to lose should they attempt lying.

 Not only is lying punishable, but it should be noted that telling the truth is rewarded since oracle’s can be anonymously paid for their services, making them sustainable to run without sacrificing privacy or trust.